 A brief history of wonton

 The word wonton is the transcription of the word 雲吞 Pronounced in Cantonese.
-This two Chinese character are the corruption form of a more complex character 餛飩.
+These two Chinese characters are the corruption form of a more complex character 餛飩.

 Wonton is a simple Chinese classic dumpling delight, served originally with noodle in soup but also as fried wonton.
 It has its mysteriously delicious Far East flavor that remind you of the old Shanghai and the post-World War 2 era in the bustling alleys of Hong Kong.